SH20RAJ/splitmate/docs/REMINDER_TOOLS.md

 1. User selects a pending payment to remind about
 2. SplitMate generates a UPI deep link for the payment
-3. User chooses to send reminder via WhatsApp or Web Share
+3. User chooses to send reminder via WhatsApp or Web Share API
 4. Pre-filled message is sent with payment link
 5. Recipient clicks link to pay via UPI